paulmelis/opencv-camera-calibration/README.md

 As can be seen the chessboard pattern is detected in all 7 input images.
 The reconstructed calibration is quite good, at an average reprojection error of 0.16 pixels.

-By setting the physical sensor size of the 60D camera with the `-S` option the FOV and focal length can be computed in physical units (instead of just in pixels).
+By setting the physical sensor size of the 60D camera used with the `-S` option the FOV and focal length can be computed in physical units (instead of only in pixels, as given by the camera matrix).

 The `calib.json` file will contain all the computed calibration parameters, plus the transformation computed for each image (`chessboard_orientations`).